 Is Microsoft Exchange the Same As Outlook?

-They are interconnected components of Microsoft’s mailing and communication service that work on different levels of implementation.
+In other words, they are interconnected components of Microsoft’s mailing and communication service that work on different levels of implementation.

-Think of Microsoft Exchange as the backbone of the business’s communication system providing a server software that handles all email communications, calendaring, and collaboration within a business.
+Think of Microsoft Exchange as the backbone of the business’s communication system, providing a server software that handles all email communications, calendaring, and collaboration within a business.

-One provides the services (Exchange) while the other gives users the ability to access and use those services (Outlook).
+One provides the services (Exchange), while the other gives users the ability to access and use those services (Outlook).
 They work together to provide a comprehensive communication solution.

 Now that you understand what each solution does, let’s take a look at which one is right for you.